2.2 New Sequence of Play

 Next to combat.
 The RAW combat system has a very involved resolution procedure in which 4-5D6 are needed to resolve each, in 2-3 sequential rolls for combat type, surprise modification amount, and final combat resolution.
 Unit quality levels have huge effects on both the battle type / surprise system and the combat step itself, to the point where single battalions with a high quality rating can routinely defeat stacks of enemy divisions attacking them.
 And the results are very “swingee”, very long tails of binomial chance, with events as infrequent as 1 in 7776 modeled.
 These appear to be part of the designers intense desire to make combat unpredictable, but I both find it unbelievable and strongly disagree with the design intent to frustrate all attempts to plan combat outcomes.
 I also just want to clean up and speed combat resolution.

-There are also some major issues with the sequence of play, which features no less than 3 bombardments phases for the active player and 1 for the inactive player per half game turn.
+There are also some major issues with the sequence of play, which features no less than 3 bombardment phases for the active player and 1 for the inactive player per half game turn.
+(This is only partially mitigated by supplies so tight most possible barrages just aren’t fired).
 Defending reserves react after movement but before combat, thus “pancaking” to the line to throw off attacker designed odds (again the mania to make combat unpredictable), but then can’t plug holes created by combat.
 Units check supply before their own movement, so anything isolated by an enemy penetration has no chance to move or fight its way clear before being rendered out of supply.
 Air units for some sides and scenarios are allowed to “hip shoot” repeatedly at the same target hex until they achieve the result they wanted, and to interleave this with movement and overrun attacks, as though each spearhead could call air artillery to neutralize enemies frozen in place for half a week at a time.
 And the RAW allow for changes of the first player from turn to turn, allowing “double moves” on top of movement, combat, and exploitation phases, frequently used to engineer deliberate larger operations during which the enemy is effectively frozen for a week straight, before they get to react.
 All these again need toning down to reflect a more realistic range of operations possible before the enemy can react to the last thing the active player just did.